Obojeni Program

 Obojeni Program (Обојени Програм, trans.
-Colored Program) is a Serbian alternative rock band from Novi Sad.
+Colored Program) is a Yugoslav and Serbian alternative rock band from Novi Sad.
 The band are pioneers of the Serbian alternative rock scene.
-The first letters of the band's first seven studio albums form an acronym of their home town.
+The first letters of the band's first seven studio albums form the name of their home town.
 They have performed at every Exit festival since the first in 2000, with the exception of the virtual Exit held in September 2020.

 History

 Early career (1980–1988)

 Before forming the band, vocalist Branislav Babić "Kebra" was a member of the two minor Novi Sad punk rock groups, Abortus and Pankreas.
 With the latter, Babić performed at the Zemun Punk festival, where the members of the Belgrade punk group Urbana Gerila approached him and asked to join them.
 He became their member, but only for a few months.
 One of the first Obojeni Program lineups was a trio, featuring Babić (vocals), Goran Ivčić "Tukša" (bass) and Edi Keler (drums).
 They sounded similar to the early period of Disciplina Kičme, which was formed two years later.

 Lasting only for six months, the band was transformed into a quintet featuring Babić, Bora Oslovčan, Pera Telarov, Aleksandar Koledin "Kole" and Aleksandar Jocić "Cana", who used to change instruments during their performances.
 Moving towards a more post-punk oriented sound, influenced by the Manchester bands The Fall and Magazine, Babić renamed the group to Program, with the lineup which besides him featured Aleksandar Jocić "Cana" (guitar), Zoran Geratović "Gera" (bass) and Edi Keler (drums).
 Having performed for a year, the band renamed itself to Obojeni Program.

 The first live appearance the band had in 1981, at the Novi Sad's club Bronx, performing their songs only, with Babić singing with his back towards the crowd, which became a part of his stage performance for a while.
 During the same year, at the first Novi Sad private studio Meta Sound, the band recorded four tracks, "Kad bi malo (7x) mozak stao" ("If the (7x) Brain Could Stop a Little"), "O, da li?" ("Oh, Is It?"), "Obojeni program" ("Coloured Program"), and "Ulični kerovi" ("Street Dogs"), produced by the former member Bora Oslovčan.
 The recordings were often broadcast on Radio Novi Sad, especially in the Yu pop scena (Yu Pop Scene) radio show hosted by Dragan Gojković "Goja".